LuisScoccola/agentic-autoformalization/README.md

 2. Set up Docker.
     - Build the Docker image `./docker/build.sh`.
     - Create a file `./docker/.env` with API keys such as `ARISTOTLE_API_KEY`.
-3. Start the Docker server and log into Claude code.
+3. Start the Docker server, build Lean project, log into claude code, install Lean tools, log into gemini-cli.
     - From the root of this repository, run `./docker/serve.sh`.
     - Build lean project.
         - Go to `workspace/lean_project`.